If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 By VERY wakeful I mean they:

-• Sleep lightly or restlessly – tossing & turning, or staying latched if breastfed; or
+- Sleep lightly or restlessly – tossing & turning, or staying latched if breastfed; or they’re

 They might be very wakeful every night, or they might be having strings of okay or good nights and then strings of very wakeful nights.

-And they may have been wakeful from the get-go, or – this is the more common scenario – they suddenly became wakeful at some point during the first year, often going through a ‘sleep regression’ that they’ve really never recovered from, or struggling to get back into a manageable sleep pattern after illness or travel.
+And they may have been wakeful from the get-go, or – this is the more common scenario – they suddenly became wakeful at some point during the first year, often going through a ‘sleep regression’ that they’ve really never recovered from (the 4 month regression is a common one!), or struggling to get back into a manageable sleep pattern after illness or travel.

 When little ones are very wakeful like this, it can be hard to work out why.
 But if:

-1. You’ve ruled out health-related causes (consult a qualified healthcare professional if you have concerns / want to investigate this).
+- You’ve ruled out health/developmental-related causes (consult a qualified healthcare professional if you have concerns / want to investigate this).

-3. And they’re not struggling with separation stress – commonly referred to as ‘separation anxiety’ – which can cause wakefulness if a little one has a strong need to be close to you at night and sleeps soundly if this need is met (e.g. by safely bedsharing or sleeping within arms reach), but is very wakeful if it’s not.
+- And they’re not struggling with separation anxiety which can cause wakefulness if a little one has a strong need to be close to you at night and sleeps soundly if this need is met (e.g. by safely bedsharing or sleeping within arms reach), but is very wakeful if it’s not.

 Then chances are your little one’s wakefulness has come about as a result of their (low) sleep needs.